Home Icon

 Depending on where your malignant growth occurs, you may also have other issues like recurrent eyelid infections, eyelid swelling, and eyelashes falling out.

-When should I seek help for a periocular malignancy?
+When should I seek help for a periocular and ocular malignancy?

-Depending on the tumor type and location, Dr. Habib may surgically removes the cancer or she may recommend working together with a Mohs surgeon to excise the tumor.
+Depending on the tumor type and location, Dr. Habib may surgically remove the cancer or she may recommend working together with a Mohs surgeon to excise the tumor.

 Dr. Habib skillfully reconstructs the treatment area to ensure that your eyelids and the surrounding skin still function properly and look normal.
 Reconstruction techniques can vary with the amount of skin removed.
 If necessary, Dr. Habib can perform skin grafting to restore your eye health, appearance, and function.